therealssj/blog/content/development-updates/Development Update 66.md

 When you connect to someone:
 - You request list of hashes for the transactions they have.
-- If they have something you dont have, you request the data for it
+- If they have something you don't have, you request the data for it

 Gossip Protocol: When you learn about a new transaction
 - When you get a new transaction, you broadcast the hash to everyone you are connected to
-- If they dont have the transaction already, they request it from you
+- If they don't have the transaction already, they request it from you

 ## Blocks: